Five Steps to Help You Find Your Perfect College Match

 Step 3: Talk to your family

 While you will be the one attending university, the support and encouragement of your family should be an important consideration.
-While you will have your own dreams about going to college, it is likely that your family will have dreams for you as well.
+While you will have your own dreams about going to college housing system, it is likely that your family will have dreams for you as well.
 Hopefully, those dreams will match yours, but that is not always the case.
 There have been occasions where the parents of students we have worked with have wanted their son or daughter to attend a particular college or sometimes go to a college near family members who can offer support.

 Another important area to have an early conversation with your family about is cost.
 Irrespective of where you go to college, it is an expensive proposition, so talk to your family about what the family can afford.
 Sometimes we see students who have the potential to be accepted by one of the highly selective private colleges in the United States but are not able to afford the high costs that can be required.
 In those circumstances, it might be better to focus on slightly less selective colleges that will appreciate what you bring to the college community and provide you with scholarship money to make it more affordable.
 This can be a particularly beneficial strategy if you intend to attend one of the professional programs like medicine or law.

 One of the most common areas where we see differences between parents and students is what to study.
-Some parents will put a value in studying a particular major, typically in the STEM areas, but you, the student, might want to pursue their interest in the arts or humanities.
+Some parents will put a value in studying a particular major, typically in the STEM areas, but you, the student, might want to pursue your interest in the arts or humanities.
 Understanding these tensions can help you when considering your choice of college; for example, you could choose to look at colleges that will provide the opportunity to follow a double major, one with more of a STEM focus and a second in the areas you want to follow.

 Step 4: Research, research, research!